CUANTAM/Building-Lattices/README.md

 $: python3 buildLattices.py

-and a new file, (name).(fType) should appear in the directory.
-The parameters currently set in the file are for a germanium (Ge) lattice
+and a new file, "(name).(fType)", should appear in your directory.
+The parameters currently set in the file are for a 2x2x2 conventional unit cell germanium lattice.